libbitcoin/libbitcoin-explorer/README.md

  * [libzmq\_vc120](http://www.nuget.org/packages/libzmq_vc120)
  * [secp256k1\_gmp\_vc120](http://www.nuget.org/packages/secp256k1_gmp_vc120)

-> The GMP for Windows project is called [MPIR](http://www.mpir.org/) and has binary compatibility with GMP.
+> The GMP for Windows project is called [MPIR](http://www.mpir.org) and has binary compatibility with GMP.

 #### Build Libbitcoin Projects

 To build BX you must also download and build its **libbitcoin dependencies**, as these are not yet packaged.
 The builds can be performed manually (from within Visual Studio) or using the `buildall.bat` script provided in the `builds\msvc\build\` subdirectory of each repository.
 The scripts automatically download the required NuGet packages.

-> Tip: The `buildall.bat` scripts build all valid configurations.
-The build time can be significantly reduced by disabling all but the desired configuration in each script.
+> Tip: The `buildall.bat` scripts build *all* valid configurations.
+The build time can be significantly reduced by disabling all but the desired configuration in the `buildbase.bat` of each project.

 Build these solutions in order: